 1) EaseUS ToDo Backup Free

-ToDo Backup Free is a highly functional, easy-to-configure and free-to-use backup solution for Windows from highly rated software developers, EaseUS.
+ToDo Backup Free is a highly functional, easy-to-configure and free-to-use backup solution for Windows PCs from highly rated software developers, EaseUS.

-As an easy-to-use backup solution, ToDo Backup Free stands out by offering support for both file-level and disk image-based backup sets.
-Key functionality in this free edition includes support for full, differential and incremental backup, flexible scheduling options for automation, backup encryption plus the ability to save backups to local drives, external hard drives, NAS, and cloud storage (including Google Drive and Dropbox).
+Notable as an easy-to-use backup solution, ToDo Backup Free stands out by offering support for making both file-level and disk image-based backup sets.
+Alongside this is support for utilising full, differential and incremental backup methodologies, flexible automatic scheduling, strong AES 256-bit encryption plus the ability to save backups to locally attached drives, external hard drives, NAS devices plus cloud storage (including Google Drive, OneDrive and Dropbox).

 - Free for personal use